bean-mhm/realbloom/USAGE.md

 ## Thank You!

-As of writing, October of 2022, this is a newborn project.
-I will have people test it in the near future, before releasing a stable build.
 If you find RealBloom useful, please consider introducing it to a friend or anyone who you think would be interested.
-I *really* appreciate you for spending time reading this, have a *bloomy* day!
+I really appreciate you for spending time reading this, have a bloomy day!